crazybie/tref/README.md

 - Should have simple syntax for both normal class and class template. (almost all are weak at supporting class template or with complex syntax)
     - The RPC system of the server may have a huge number of types of data to transmit, we need an elegant solution to make things easier.
     - The RPC system can utilize the reflection info to encode the data into a more efficient format.
+    - Good template-support is a bonus for better code-reuse.
 - Must support custom meta-data for most types of reflected elements. (all others are weak at supporting this)
-    - The ORM system of the server needs meta for database related stuff like primary key, etc.
+    - The ORM system of the server needs meta for database related attributes like primary key, unique keys, etc.
-    - The game engine can choose parts of its API to be exported to the other system (e.g. the script engine) by specifying some special tags.
+    - The game engine can export part of its API to other system (e.g. the script engine) by specifying tags.
+    - Allow better visual-editing for the exported game structures in the engine editor.
 - Must support enum with custom values. (some library support this but with complex syntax)
-    - No one can guarantee all enum are started from zero and increased by one.
+    - No one can guarantee all enums are started from zero and increased by one.
 - Better to support meta for enum items. (almost none support this)
     - Error codes defined as enum can have localization info attacked for translation.
     - You can even attach a function to the meta of enum item for data-driven like static-dispatching pattern.